underscoreio/underscoreio/src/html/consulting/adopting/index.md

 Adopting Scala runs as a **roadmapping session**.
 We work together, looking at your goals, to identify where and how Scala can best fit.

 As an independent consultancy, we offer **experience across the entire Scala ecosystem**.
-We help you select the rights parts of Scala and map out adoption for your goals and team.
+We help you **select the right aspects of Scala to fit your goals** and team.

 ## What You Can Expect